mxagar/bitcoin_notes/bitcoin_antonopoulos/Bitcoin_Antonopoulos_Book.md

     - hash_result (str): The valid hash.
     """
     # Define the target: a hash with `difficulty` leading zeros
+    # In practice, this is not implemented like that,
+    # but instead, the new difficulty is comptued by observing the excess/less time required
+    # in the last 2016 blocks, and the new difficulty changes the target
+    # with a factor
     target = "0" * difficulty

     # Start with nonce = 0